MartonSkach/RuneCraft/README.md

 # RuneCraft

-RuneCraft is a first real personal project.
+RuneCraft is my first real personal project.
 A complementary League of Legend webapplication focused on mobile devices.
 You can find more information about the development process here: playerdrivendevelopment.wordpress.com